Web scraping configuration

 The Web source Web scraping tab features two modes to manage web scraping configurations:

-The Web source lets you add (1), edit (2), and delete (3) one web scraping configuration at a time through a user interface that makes many technical aspects transparent.
-UI assisted mode is easier to use and more mistake-proof than Edit with JSON mode.
+You can add (1), edit (2), and delete (3) one web scraping configuration at a time with a user interface that makes many technical aspects transparent.
+UI-assisted mode is easier to use and more mistake-proof than Edit with JSON mode.

 Use this mode except for sub-item related configurations (which are only supported in Edit with JSON mode).